3mdeb/conferences/2022/QubesOSsummit/intro_day1.md

 ???

 * [ ] why we started Qubes OS summit?
   - DRY - recommend Michał Żygowski blog post from Qubes News website
   - Qubes OS has huge potential of improving awareness about state of security landscape and trustworthiness of computing systems
-   	- Qubes OS users care about firmware securiyt, understand need for open-source firmware, every one want to be understood that why we feel great in this community
+  - Qubes OS users care about firmware security, understand need for open-source firmware, every one want to be understood that why we feel great in this community
   - Qubes OS users are fearless, one member was first to try our proucts
   - facts say there is huge potential synergy between Qubes OS and Dasharo, as well as between Invisible Things Lab and 3mdeb
-   	- because we had opprotunity, we didn't want to miss the chance
+  - because we had opportunity, we didn't want to miss the chance
   - TBD

 * [ ] avoid slides